samcunliffe/2025-12-01-supergit/slides.md

 footer: `git` superpowers (and licensing).
 2025-12-01.
 -->

-# Our plan for this morning
+# Our plan for today

 0. Commit cleanliness.
 1. Log, checkout.